 − STITCH is an aggregated database of interactions connecting over 300,000 chemicals and 2.6 million proteins from 1133 organisms to facilitate the study of interactions between proteins and chemicals.
 The database can be accessed interactively through a web interface, displaying interactions in an integrated network view.
 It is also available for computational studies through downloadable files and an API.

-− The DrugBank is a web-enabled database containing comprehensive molecular information about drugs, their mechanisms, their interactions and their targets.
+− The DrugBank is a web-enabled database containing comprehensive molecular information about drugs (mechanisms, interactions, and targets).
 So far, the database contains 13,645 drug entries including 2,645 approved small molecule drugs, 1,402 approved biologics (proteins, peptides, vaccines, and allergenics), 131 nutraceuticals and over 6,380 experimental (discovery-phase) drugs.

-− The Database of Interacting Proteins (DIP) is a database that documents experimentally determined protein-protein interactions.
-It provides the scientific community with an integrated set of tools for browsing and extracting information about protein interaction networks.
+− The Database of Interacting Proteins (DIP) documents experimentally determined protein-protein interactions.
+It provides the scientific community with an integrated set of tools for browsing and extracting information on protein interaction networks.

 − The STRING database provides information on all direct and indirect interactions between proteins in a given cell, as well as the functional annotation analysis system.
-So far, the database contains 5090 organizations,24.6 min proteins and 2,000 mio interactions.
+So far, the database contains 5090 organizations,24.6 mio proteins and over 2,000 mio interactions.